 Mochiiri Kinchaku – 餅入り巾着 – Fried Tofu Stuffed with Mochi

-The mochiiri kinchaku is one of my personal favorites, as each bite is a surprise, combining subtle flavors and contrasting textures.
+Mochiiri kinchaku is one of my personal favorites, as each bite is a surprise, combining subtle flavors and contrasting textures.

-Chikuwabu is a type of dough made from flour and water, different from chikuwa, which is made from fish.
+Chikuwabu is a type of noodle made from flour and water, different from chikuwa, which is made from fish.
 This ingredient has a chewy texture and is excellent for absorbing the flavor of the broth.

-There is also yaki chikuwa, which is a roll of fish paste that is lightly grilled or fried before being added to oden.
+There is also yaki chikuwa, which is a roll of fish paste lightly grilled or fried before being added to oden.
 The frying adds a smoky flavor and a slightly firm texture, enriching the stew.

-Tsukune - Chicken Meatball on a Skewer
+Tsukune – Chicken Meatballs on a Skewer

 Carrots, Mushrooms, Cabbage, Octopus, etc.